 Once you have your business plan in place, it’s time to take the next step: forming your business.
 You can either start a sole proprietorship or an LLC.
 LLC’s can offer you more tax savings and more protection from a potential lawsuit than a sole proprietorship, which is why many people choose this route.

 There are several forms that you’ll need to fill out in order to officially become a business in the eyes of the state.
-After that, you need to get your business’ tax identification number, officially known as an EIN, from the IRS.
+After that, you need to get your business’ tax identification number (also known as a Tax ID number), officially known as an EIN, from the IRS.

-In addition to becoming a business in the eyes of the law, you’ll also need to make sure that you have the right kind of insurance in place.
-Every business, but particularly those that do asphalt sealcoating, will need to have liability insurance, just in case something goes wrong.
+Once you have your tax ID number, you'll want to make sure you have the right kind of insurance in place.
+Every business, but particularly those that do sealcoating, will need to have liability insurance, just in case something goes wrong.
 This will protect your business.

 There are other forms of insurance that you’ll need as well, including those on your company’s vehicles and equipment.
 However, since you won’t need a lot of equipment (and just one vehicle) in order to start your business, the costs of these insurances will be fairly low.